deathbymigas/auto-annotated-portfolio/content/pages/index.md

       text:
         textAlign: left
     subtitle: >-
+      Hi there!
 I’m Jesse, a Portland-based designer with a range of experience from startups to enterprise, and from healthcare to edtech.
 ---